 BRANDI DENTON GATEWOOD

-Brandi Denton Gatewood joined LoCoco & LoCoco, PLLC, as a Junior Partner in August 2016.
+Brandi Denton Gatewood joined LoCoco & LoCoco, PLLC, as a Junior Partner in August 2016 and in 2018 became Partner.
+At that time, the firm was renamed LoCoco, Lococo & Gatewood, PLLC.
 Before joining the LoCoco & LoCoco team, Brandi owned the solo-practice firm of The Gatewood Law Firm, PLLC, in Ocean Springs, Mississippi.
 Brandi was born in Jackson, Mississippi, and raised in Forest, Mississippi.
 Following graduation from Forest High School, Brandi earned a Bachelor of Science Degree from Mississippi College in 2004, a Master of Social Science from Mississippi College in 2006, and a Juris Doctorate from Mississippi College School of Law in 2010.

 Brandi is licensed to practice law in Mississippi and has been admitted to practice before all Mississippi State Courts, the United States District Courts for the Northern and Southern Districts of Mississippi, the United States Fifth Circuit Court of Appeals, and the Supreme Court of the United States of America.